thomasgeissl/ESP-NOW-MIDI/README.md

 ## usage
 1. Upload the print_mac example to an ESP32-S2 Mini board.
 The MAC address will be printed to via serial, or if you have a display connect to the dongle, you can skip this step, as the mac address will be printed on the display.
 1. Upload the dongle example to an ESP32-S2 Mini board.
-1. Copy the MAC address and paste it into the sender's setup arguments.
+2. Copy the MAC address of the dongle and register it via the addPeer function
-1. Integrate your sensor reading code into the sender.
+3. Integrate your sensor reading code into the sender.
-1. Use the provided API to send MIDI messages, similar to the original MIDI library.
+4. Use the provided API to send MIDI messages, similar to the original MIDI library.
+5. Or use the client with the no-code enomik web-app

 if you are planning to send midi messages from your computer to your other esp32 micro controller, the dongle firmware will forward midi messages received via usb midi, the sender first needs to register its mac address by sending any midi message to the dongle via esp now midi.